don-bski/perl-stuff/Wordle/README.md

 This program is a perl based adaptation of the word guessing game Wordle.
 It is run from the terminal/command line and uses ANSI color sequences to color the letter clues that are output after each guess.
-Coded and debugged using Linux Mint 22.3, Windows 7, and, perl v5.40.
+Coded and debugged using Linux Mint 22.3, Windows 7&11, and perl v5.40.
 Coded as an exercise in ANSI color, character graphics, and cross-platform compatibility.

 With respect to character graphics, considerable time was spent in making the